How To Find Duplicate Cells In Google Sheets

 – Using the “Filter” function to find duplicates

-– Using the “Query” function to find duplicates (See Also: How To Find Unique Values In A Column In Google Sheets)
+– Using the “Query” function to find duplicates (See Also: How To Hide Empty Rows In Google Sheets Automatically)

 We’ll also provide step-by-step instructions and examples to help you implement these methods in your own Google Sheets.